ArduPilot/ardupilot_wiki/common/source/docs/common-relay.rst

 The First ~ Fourth relay pins can be defined most easily using the Mission Planner's Config/Tuning screen's Standard Params list as shown below for the Pixhawk.
 For other boards, if you know the exactly pin number to use, the :ref:`RELAY_PIN <RELAY_PIN>` parameter can be set directly.

-These are usually defined in the flight controller's hwdef.dat file `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__ .
+These are usually defined in the autopilot's hwdef.dat file `here <https://github.com/ArduPilot/ardupilot/tree/master/libraries/AP_HAL_ChibiOS/hwdef>`__ .

 .. image:: ../../../images/Relay_SetupWithMP.png
     :target: ../_images/Relay_SetupWithMP.png